WebAssembly/spec/md-proto/WebAssembly.md

 For a linear-memory definition in the [Linear-Memory Section], as opposed to a [linear-memory import](#import-section), an array of [bytes] with the length being the value of the linear-memory space's initial size field is created, added to the instance, and initialized to all zeros.
 For a linear-memory import, storage for the array is already allocated.
-It is resized up to the import's initial size, with any additional bytes initialized to all zeros, and its maximum size is set to the lesser of its existing maximum size and the import's maximum size.

 The contents of the [Data Section] are loaded into the byte array.
 Each [string] is loaded into linear memory starting at its associated start offset value.

-**Trap:** Incompatible Import, if a linear-memory import's maximum size is less than the size of the imported linear-memory space.

 **Trap:** Dynamic Resource Exhaustion, if dynamic resources are insufficient to support creation of the array.